janpeuker/awesome-tech-roles/README.md

 See also: Sales Engineer, Technical Account Manager

 - [Challenger and Sense Making](https://www.gartner.com/en/sales-service/insights/challenger-sale) - Example of the countless sales communication methodologies.
+- [Designing compensation systems for sales professionals](https://www.shrm.org/resourcesandtools/tools-and-samples/toolkits/pages/designingcompensationsystemsforsalesprofessionals.aspx) - (This deep link does not always work) Broad and deep overview of sales incentive systems, which is important when defining shared goals and objectives.
+- [How to really motivate salespeople](https://hbr.org/2015/04/how-to-really-motivate-salespeople) - Sales incentive (bonus) systems are complex, often commission based.
+This research gives some insight into the structures behind and helps understand motivations of sales teams.
 - [Modern Account Management](https://www.fool.com/the-blueprint/account-management/) - Explaining the common tasks of account managers in value-driven tech firms.
 - [Navigating Microsoft](https://www.channelfutures.com/cloud-2/navigating-microsoft-preparation-leads-to-opportunity) - Outsider analysis of Microsoft's rhythm of business (ROB) showing important of acccount managers to understand how others tick.
 - [Origin of the Business Model Canvas](https://www.strategyzer.com/blog/posts/the-origin-of-the-business-model-canvas-interview-with-bill-fischer-alex-osterwalder) - History of the Business Model Canvas in Strategyzer's blog, one of the modern ways to pitch business models and value propositions and [experiment with business ideas](https://www.strategyzer.com/books/testing-business-ideas-david-j-bland).